a-martyn/awd-lstm/README.md

 return alpha * (sum(ar)/len(ar)))
 ```

-Perhaps I made the wrong assumption to follow the paper here, and instead should have followed implementaiton in code.
+Perhaps I made the wrong assumption to follow the paper here, and instead should have followed implementation in code.